 I was surprised by two students my age.
 Both boys.
 And they start surrounding me and teasing me.
 Now I’m really scared because I’m totally by myself.
 No one would hear me scream in the middle of this field and flight or fight kicks in.
 I remember trying to remain calm and not panic.
 I even remember seeing the fort in the woods and thinking maybe I should run over there.
 I knew I was faster.
 But they could get up there, too.

 I remember crying that whole week.
-Being so angry about what happened and that I was always the one being punished.
+Being so angry about what happened that I was always the one being punished.
 What was I supposed to do?
-No one ever thought or considered there was a reason for kicking or gave me any opportunity to explain.
+No one ever thought or considered there was a reason for kicking or gave me an opportunity to explain.
 And good God I was teased about this “kicking habit” all through junior and high school.

 She asked what happened and I broke down and cried uncontrollably.
 I remember I cried so hard the salt from the tears ended up in my mouth.
 I was so thankful she opened that door and even more thankful she closed it behind me and listened.
 She was shocked no one in the other room intervened.
 And they weren’t coming out then either.
-Never said anything to me or showed their faces.
+They never said anything to me or showed their faces.
 This memory is so vivid and I remember so many details including how the office looked and the secretary’s hair which looked like a shorter version of Marlo Thomas’ hair on “That Girl.”

 She immediately called my mother and invited me to sit down while I waited.
 She was the first adult that ever wanted to hear my side and showed me kindness.
 She was not about to let me out of her sight and she was busy putting bandaids on places that were bleeding.